Georg Prahl Harbitz: Background

-He was born in Haus (now Osterøy) in Hordaland, Norway to innkeeper Nils Harbitz and his wife Elisabet Christine Ibsen.
+He was born in Haus (now part of Osterøy Municipality) in Søndre Bergenhus Amt (county), Norway to innkeeper Nils Harbitz and his wife Elisabet Christine Ibsen.
 His father died when Georg was eight years old, and he was eventually sent to the wealthy family Prahl in Bergen for upbringing.
 Here, he was inspired to undertake academic studies.
 He graduated as cand.theol. in 1825.
-He was assigned by the Church of Norway, the post as vicar (sogneprest) at Askevold in Nordre Bergenhus Amt.
+He was assigned by the Church of Norway, the post as vicar (sogneprest) at Askvoll Church in Nordre Bergenhus Amt.

 Career

-He became involved in politics and when local government was introduced in Norway, Harbitz served as mayor of Askevold municipality from 1837 to 1839.
+He became involved in politics and when local government was introduced in Norway, Harbitz served as mayor of Askvoll Municipality from 1837 to 1839.
 He was elected to the Norwegian Parliament in 1836 and 1839, representing the constituency of Nordre Bergenhus Amt.
 From the start he was known favour the farmers' interest, a political current which began making its mark in Parliament from 1830.
 He was conservative in Constitutional matters.

-He left Askevold in 1839, his wife having died the same year.
-He was assigned the position of vicar in Slidre, in Christians Amt.
+He left Askvoll in 1839, his wife having died the same year.
+He was assigned the position of vicar for Slidre Church, in Slidre Municipality in Christians Amt.
 While stationed here, he was elected to the Norwegian Parliament in 1842 and 1845.
 In 1847 he applied for the position as garrison priest in Christiania; however, he discovered that he was not looked kindly upon there, and returned to Christians Amt.
-In the meantime, Slidre had been split into Øystre and Vestre Slidre; Harbitz became vicar of Vestre Slidre.
+In the meantime, Slidre Municipality had been split into Øystre Slidre Municipality and Vestre Slidre Municipality; Harbitz became vicar for Vestre Slidre.
 He was elected to Parliament two more times, in 1848 and 1851.
 During the 1848 term he was President of the Storting, together with Halvor Olaus Christensen, Hans Riddervold and Carl Valentin Falsen.

 He then decided to leave Vestre Slidre for financial reasons.
 Reportedly, the wage was low and often delayed.
-Harbitz applied for the vicarship in Nøtterø, and began this tenure in 1852.
+Harbitz applied for the vicarship in Nøtterø Church, and began this tenure in 1852.

 Representing the constituency of Jarlsberg og Laurvigs Amt, he was elected to Parliament in 1854, 1857, 1859, 1862, 1865 and 1868.
 He continued to serve as President of the Storting for each of these terms.
 In 1864 he was the sole holder of this position, and held the principal speeches commemorating the fiftieth anniversaries of the Constitution of Norway (on 17 May) and the Union between Sweden and Norway (on 4 November).